visual-layer/visuallayer/README.md

   </p>
 </div>

-## What?
-This repo shares clean version of publicly available computer vision datasets.

-## Why?
-Even with the success of generative models, data quality remains an issue that's mainly overlooked.
-Training models will erroneours data impacts model accuracy, incurs costs in time, storage and computational resources.

-## How?
+## Description
-In this repo we share clean version of various computer vision datasets.

-The datasets are cleaned using a free tool we released - [fastdup](https://github.com/visual-layer/fastdup).

-We hope this effort will also help the community train better models and mitigate various model biases.

-The cleaned image dataset should be free from most if not all of the following issues:
+`vl-datasets` is a collection of clean computer vision datasets, carefully analyzed and processed to avoid common image dataset issues such as:

 + Duplicates.
 + Broken images.
 + Outliers.
 + Dark/Bright/Blurry images.

+## Why?

+Computer vision is an exciting and rapidly advancing field, with new techniques and models emerging all the time.
+However, to develop and evaluate these models, it's essential to have reliable and standardized datasets to work with.

+Even with the success of generative models, data quality remains an issue that's mainly overlooked.
+Training models will erroneours data impacts model accuracy, incurs costs in time, storage and computational resources.

 ## Datasets
+Here is a table of widely used computer vision datasets and the issues we found.

 | Dataset | Issues |
 | -------- | -------- |